marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 - Draw.io for logcial diagramming
 - Kali for attacking
 - Metasploitable for a vulnerable machine to attack
-- Wazuh for threat detection, intrusion prevention, and security monitoring
+- Wazuh (Ubuntu Server)and Ubuntu Client for threat detection, intrusion prevention, and security monitoring
-- Flare VM for sandboxing
+- Flare VM (Win10) for sandboxing
 - Security Onion for
 - Cisco Packet Tracer for
 - Wireshark/TCPdump for